defipy-devs/uniswappy/README.md

 # 0x API: Live Trading Simulator
-This application uses the 0x API to produce a mock Uniswap pool which allows end-users to stress test the limitations of a Uniswap pool setup using live price feeds
+This application uses the 0x API to produce a mock Uniswap pool which allows end-users to stress test the limitations of a Uniswap pool setup using live price feeds from [0x API](https://0x.org)

 ## Local Installation